Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Total_Item_Requests
      - A COUNTER Metric_Type that represents the number of times users requested the full content (e.g. a full text) of an item.
-Requests may take the form of viewing, downloading, emailing, or printing content, provided such actions can be tracked by the content provider.
+Requests may take the form of viewing, downloading, emailing, or printing content, provided such actions can be tracked by the report provider.
      -

    * - TR